 (Aktionsprogramm Klimaschutz 2020) In December 2014, the German government approved a programme aimed at getting the country back on track to meet its 2020 climate targets.
 Energy efficient operation is seen as the primary method for reducing emissions (detailed in the → National Action Plan for Energy Efficiency, NAPE), followed by the electricity sector.
 However, the government has since said that Germany is unlikely to meet its 2020 goals.

 (Klimalücke) Germany is set to miss its 2020 greenhouse gas emissions reduction target by 40 percent compared to 1990 levels.
 In December 2014, the government approved a Climate Action Programme designed to make up the shortfall – or ’climate gap‘ – between projections and the target.
 Despite these measures, it is now widely assumed that the country will miss its 2020 goal.

 (Kohleausstieg) In order to meet its ambitious long-term emissions reduction goal to become close to carbon-neutral by mid-century, Germany must eventually stop burning coal.
-Lignite, most of which is domestically mined, and hard coal, most of which is imported, still covered over 40 percent of the country’s power demand in 2015.
+Lignite, most of which is domestically mined, and hard coal, most of which is imported, still covered nearly 37 percent of the country’s power demand in 2017.
 But a fierce debate remains over a path for the country to switch off its coal-fired plants.
 Independent of the phase-out debate, hard coal will no longer be mined in Germany after 2018, because it cannot compete with imports.
 The German government has set up a multi-stakeholder task force to find agreement on when the country will cease to mine → lignite and end coal-fired power generation.

 See → coal exit